ahobsonsayers/gorker/README.md

-# gorker - a go worker
+# gorker - boilerplate for go workers

 This package contains an incredible simply example of a go worker that runs in a goroutine, with proper synchronisation.